wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/understand-the-flow.md

 The flow, our hiking map, is actually a graph.
 A graph is the combination of many nodes that are connected to one another with edges.
 Since this paths between the individual nodes have specific directions, we can also refer to the flow as a `directed graph`.

-We store a lot of knowledge in the form of nodes in graph.
+We store a lot of knowledge in form of nodes in our graph.
 For example questions and answers.
 Therefore we can also refer to the graph as a `knowledge graph`.
 Because the graph also knows in which context the knowledge is valid, it can also be referred to as a `context graph` or `logic graph`.

 ## The traversal